DLR-SC/tigl/doc/gui.md

 @subsection console The console
-A page is dedicated to the console please vist @ref gui_console "this page" for mor information
+A page is dedicated to the console please visit @subpage gui_console "this page" for mor information